engineyard/ey-cookbooks-stable-v7/CONTRIBUTING.md

 We're glad you want to contribute to a Engine Yard v7 Cookbooks repository !
 This document will help answer common questions you may have during your first contribution.

+## Instructions for creating a cookbook

+1. Clone the repository or pull the latest changes! `git clone` or `git fetch`.
+2. Install cookstyle this can be done with `gem install cookstyle`.
+This is required for the linting process.
+3. If you're creating or migrating a base recipe that is used by the default chef process, make sure the recipe starts with `ey-` for example `ey-core`.
+4. Create your cookbook
+5. The metadata must have a version number in it
+6. To test first run it through the linter by running `cookstyle`.
+If there are any errors amend them or leave a comment why they should be left / exist

 ## Steps required for Pull Request submitting

 1. Ensure you are working in a branch in <b>ey-cookbooks-stable-v6</b>